Main product image for Louder Esparagus

 • Soft clipper

 At this moment it is very experimental.
 In the perfect world, you should be able to adjust all of those settings to make your speaker-enclosure setup work the best it can, and even apply your room factors into the equation.
-But with above disclaimer I can only deliver limited set of configurations corresponding to the most common use cases:
+It is a work in progress.

 Louder Esparagus power considerations